dotnet/docfx/Documentation/tutorial/intro_rest_api_documentation.md

 When the key of the metadata is not preserved by DocFX, for example, `not_predefined`.
 The metadata is kept and can be used in the template.

 ## Split extensibility
 By default, one *REST* API file generates one HTML file.
 For example, petstore.json generates petstore.html.
-We provide `rest.tagpage` and `rest.opearationpage` plugins to split the original *REST* API page into smaller pages.
+We provide `rest.tagpage` and `rest.operationpage` plugins to split the original *REST* API page into smaller pages.

 1. With `rest.tagpage` plugin enabled, operations with the same tag are grouped into one page.
 2. With `rest.operationpage` plugin enabled, each operation is splitted into single page.